If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 Simply put, monitoring tells you that a system has failed, and Observability helps you find out why that system failed.

-Now that we have an overall understanding of Observability, lets look at the key Observability concepts.
+Now that we have an overall understanding of Observability, let's look at the key Observability concepts.

 Observability Concepts

-Following are the three key verticals of observability.
+The following are the three key verticals of observability.

 - Metrics